 Revenue Recognition.
 We recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration that we expect to be entitled to in exchange for goods or services provided.
 Revenue associated with contracts with customers is recognized over time as our performance creates or enhances customer-controlled assets or creates or enhances an asset with no alternative use, for which we have an enforceable right to receive compensation as defined under the contract.
 To determine the amount of revenue to recognize over time, we estimate profit by determining the difference between total estimated revenue and total estimated cost of a contract.
 In addition, we estimate a cost accrual every quarter that represents unbilled invoicing activity for services performed by subcontractors and suppliers during the quarter, and estimate revenue from the contract cost portion of this accrual based on current gross margin rates to be consistent with our cost method of revenue recognition.
-The estimated value of unbilled amounts are determined using a regression analysis that estimates value based on our historical experience, and is adjusted for large individual projects.
-The profit and corresponding revenue is recognized over the contract term based on costs incurred under the cost-to-cost method.
+The estimated value of unbilled amounts are determined using a regression analysis that estimates value based on costs incurred under the cost-to-cost method.
 We utilized the cost-to-cost method as we believe cost incurred best represents the amount of work completed and remaining on our projects, and is the most common basis for computing percentage of completion in our industry.
-For purposes of recognizing revenue, we follow the five-step approach outlined in Accounting Standards Codification ("ASC") 606-10-25.
+For purposes of recognizing revenue, we follow the five-step approach outlined in Accounting Standards Codification ("ASC") 606.

 As the cost-to-cost method is driven by incurred cost, we calculate the percentage of completion by dividing costs incurred to date by the total estimated cost.
 The percentage of completion is then multiplied by estimated revenues to determine inception-to-date revenue.
 Revenue recognized for the period is the current inception-to-date recognized revenue less the prior period inception-to-date recognized revenue.
 If a contract is projected to result in a loss, the entire contract loss is recognized in the period when the loss was first determined and the amount of the loss is updated in subsequent reporting periods.
 Because our billings are based on contract terms and do not coincide with our progress in a project, revenue recognition also includes an amount related to our contract asset or contract liability.
 If the recognized revenue is greater than the amount billed to the customer, a contract asset is recorded.
 Additionally, the contract asset includes retainage billed to the customer that cannot be collected until the contract work has been completed and approved.
 Conversely, if the amount billed to the customer is greater than the recognized revenue, a contract liability is recorded.
-Additionally, the contract liability includes a liability for the excess of costs over revenues for all contracts that are in a loss position.
+Additionally, the contract liability for the excess of costs over revenues for all contracts that are in a loss position.